hmrc/vat-service-guide/source/documentation/set-up.html.md

   * register for tax and then sign up for MTD
   * sign up only

-After a business signs up they are informed of their update obligations.
+After a business signs up they are informed of their updated obligations.

 The sign-up service requests minimal information from the business such as e-mail address.
 It reuses information provided as part of identity checking.